burizz/whitelist-aws-ips/README.md

 # Whitelist AWS IP Ranges - Lambda

-Lambda for whitelisting Amazon IP ranges in Security Group outbound rules
+Lambda for whitelisting Amazon IP ranges in Security Group outbound rules This is written in Golang as coding practice (for the most part)

 Works by updating Security Group Egress rules with a list of AWS IP Ranges based on AWS Service Nam.
 Pulls latest JSON from - https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html